wpilibsuite/frc-docs/source/docs/software/commandbased/command-compositions.rst

       // Group requirements are indexer and shooter, intake still reserved during its command but not afterwards frc2::cmd::Sequence(
-         intake.TntakeGamePiece().asProxy(), // we want to let the intake intake another game piece while we are processing this one indexer.ProcessGamePiece(),
+         intake.IntakeGamePiece().asProxy(), // we want to let the intake intake another game piece while we are processing this one indexer.ProcessGamePiece(),
          shooter.AimAndShoot()
       );